 I always knew that I wanted to be a special education teacher.
 In college, I was taught that students with learning disabilities would always have them.
 “That’s how they are.
-That’s how they will always be…they will have to learn how to deal with it.”
+That’s how they will always be.
+They will have to learn how to deal with it.”

 We didn’t learn how to “fix” the disabilities.
 We just learned how to accommodate and modify.
 For example, if they couldn’t read, we would read it to them.
 And so on.

-When I taught at the elementary school level, I believed when my students went to middle school their teachers would continue to work on fixing their weaknesses.
+When I taught at the elementary school level, I believed that when my students went to middle school, their teachers would continue to work on fixing their weaknesses.
 I had no idea that where they were in their reading level when they left me in 5th grade was where they would still be when they graduated high school.
 It was heartbreaking.

 The weight of knowing I wasn’t going to be with them when they went to take their driver’s test or fill out a job application was overwhelming.
 Who cared if they could pass the test if they didn’t have the critical skill of reading?
 I came home crying almost every night.
 There had to be something more that I could do.

-I began searching for ways to help my students, and found a website that talked about how they were different than a typical tutoring center or school.
+I began searching for ways to help my students and found a website that talked about how they were different than a typical tutoring center or school.
 Their work was based on how the brain processes information.
 With the right training, the brain can be strengthened to get rid of whatever is actually causing a learning disability in the first place.

 This was so different than what I had ever heard before, but it made so much sense to me.
 For the first time, I felt a sense of hope that I would be able to help all of my students.